nantourakis/NintendoStore/README.md

 Hosted on Azure: https://NintendoOnlineStore.azurewebsites.net/

-Welcome to my Online Nintendo Shop!
+Welcome to my Online Nintendo Store!
 Please browse some of my favorite childhood Nintendo Games.
 The user is able to browse through different game categories, add or remove selected games from their cart and checkout after registering.

 **Software Used:**
 <ul>